 #7.
 Have a backup plan!

-Perhaps this should be at the top of my list, right?
+Perhaps this should be at the top of my list, really.

-In any case, you should always have a backup plan, just in case the worst should ever happen.
+In any case, you should always, always, always have a backup plan, just in case the worst should ever happen.

-I use BlogVault to backup this blog daily, it’s not a free service but should the worst ever to happen, I can get my site up and running again in no time at all.
+I use BlogVault to back up this blog on a daily basis.
+No, it’s not a free service but should the worst ever to happen, I can get my site up and running again in no time at all.

-If you’re using a free backup solution, the problem with a lot of these free backup plugins and services is that you can backup your site, of course, but what do you do with those backups should you need them?
+If you’re using a free backup solution, then it’s not a real solution.
+The problem with a lot of these free backup plugins and services is that you can back up your site, of course, in the form of downloading your website files onto your desktop.
+But what do you do with those backups files should you need them in the future?

 #9.
 Block IP’s